PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 about the maths in this paper" which will be a bit intimidating because the maths is quite tricky here!

-> This is a good point - I have remove this sentence, to focus on the fact that the relationships in the data are simple for a good model to pick-up on.
+> This is a good point - I have removed this sentence, to focus on the fact that the relationships in the data are simple for a good model to pick-up on.

 # Reviewer 1